 Natural Insulation NZ is a nationwide company which offers a wide range of home insulation and clean heating products that are carefully selected to be the best choice for Kiwi homes and the environment.

 Our professional insulation teams operate throughout New Zealand to improve your, and your family’s, quality of life.

 Find out how you can receive up to $1800 subsidy on your home insulation and clean heating installation.
 Click below for more information.

-Insulation – Top Reasons for Insulating Your Home
+Insulation NZ – Top Reasons for Insulating Your Home

 Prior to 1978, New Zealand houses were not required to install insulation.
 A minimum standard for insulating new houses was only introduced during that year.

 This means that many New Zealand homes and buildings have little or no insulation leading to inefficient use of our scarce energy resources.
 In the winter, householders in poorly insulated homes will be spending more money than they need to on heating simply because a lot of the heat will be escaping through the walls and roof.
 They are literally burning money to keep the outside of the house warm.

 With sufficient insulation, the heat is kept inside the home where it is needed most.
 Consequently, less heat will be required to maintain the right temperature.

 Insulation helps in the summer too.
 It keeps the heat outside the house, maintaining a cooler temperature inside the home, and reducing reliance on cooling systems.

 The spin-off is reduced electricity or gas bills.
 It has been estimated that a household’s energy consumption can be reduced by as much as 50 per cent if a house is insulated appropriately.
 Considering that 50 to 70 per cent of the energy consumed in an average home is used for heating and cooling, this is a significant saving.